 \subsection{Fano Bott manifolds}

-It follows immediately from the fact that Bott manifolds are compact toric or from Equations \eqref{Amatrix}, \eqref{xyeq}, and \eqref{c1} that the first Chern class of a Bott manifold is either positive definite or indefinite, and for most it is indefinite.
+It follows immediately from the fact that Bott manifolds are compact toric or from Equations \eqref{Amatrix}, \eqref{xyeq}, and \eqref{c1} that the first Chern class of a Bott manifold is either positive semidefinite or indefinite,\footnote{If $M_n(A)$ admits a K\"ahler metric with negative semidefinite Ricci form, then every holomorphic vector field is parallel, contradicting the presence of nontrivial holomorphic vector fields with zeros.} and for most it is indefinite.
 Recall that a complex manifold $(M,J)$ is {\it Fano} if the first Chern class $c_1(M)$ is positive definite, that is, $c_1(M)$ lies in the K\"ahler cone, in which case, the K\"ahler classes $[\omega]$ in the span of $c_1(M)$ (and any K\"ahler metrics $\omega$ in such a class) are said to be \emph{monotone}.
 Equivalently, the anti-canonical divisor lies in the ample cone.
 There is a lot known about toric Fano manifolds with $n\leq 4$ (see for example \cite{Bat81,WaWa82,Sak86,Mab87,Bat91,Nak93,Nak94,Baty99,BatSe99}).